Explore solutions built for your industry

 • Advance the importance of facility design as a preventive control for retail safety management

-The SmartSense Solution Helps Meet OSHA Standards
+The SmartSense by Digi Heat Monitoring Solution Helps Meet OSHA Standards

-The SmartSense Facility Monitoring solution can be implemented to help food service businesses ensure that they meet the new OSHA heat standards.
+The SmartSense Facility Heat & Humidity Monitoring solution can be implemented to help food service businesses ensure that they meet the new OSHA heat standards.
 It combines wireless sensors with remote monitoring software to measure temperature and humidity in critical environments such as restaurant kitchens, depots, warehouses, processing plants, and distribution centers.

 As ambient temperatures fluctuate and rise above 80 degrees, safety managers will receive a real-time alert so that they can take immediate remedial action to prevent heat-related illness.
 And our digital loggers will capture real-time data to provide visibility into site performance for regulatory compliance, improved accountability and risk management.
-Visit our website for more details.
+Visit our SmartSense by Digi website for more details.

 Subscribe to the SmartSense Blog